kungsik/text-fabric-data/docs/_features/hebrew/etcbc4c/ls.md

 Subclassification of part of speech.

-This feature is present on objects of type *word*.
+This feature is present on objects of type *lexeme* and on type *word*.

 The values consist of an abbreviation, here is the explanation: